lauringlab/COVID19SequenceCompile/README.md

 ### Process

 For a complete record of the order of events to process a full run of data, visit the [Google Tracking Document for SARS-CoV-2](<https://docs.google.com/spreadsheets/d/1GuPIPou3Y15_TH2cZbNJ1Y6BLTHNllD-2yvwmuPhfEM/edit#gid=744361978>)

 Manifests are received from the following sources:

 * COVID-19 Sampling & Tracking Program (CSTP) - samples from this source are processed first by LynxDx
 * Martin Lab at the University of Michigan School of Public Health (Martin)
 * University of Michigan Central Biorepository (CBR)
-* CDC IVY Project (CDCIVY) - samples from 21 sites sent to Vanderbilt, then to University of Michigan
+* CDC IVY Project (CDCIVY) - samples from 21 sites sent to Vanderbilt, then to University of Michigan (Currenlty IVY4 as of Sept.
+2022)
 * Michigan Medicine ED ID Now project (EDIDNOW)
 * University Health Services (UHS)
 * CDC Respiratory Virus Transmission Network (RVTN)
+* Michigan Sequencing Academic Partnership for Public Health Innovation and Response (MI-SAPPHIRE) - samples from Henry Ford, Trinity, and Ascension health systems

 ---